glibin/gameminer-faq/README_en.md

 [GameMiner.net](http://gameminer.net/) is a unique and cool place where you can win Steam games absolutely for free.

 ## How do I win?
-And how can I increase my chance of wining?
+And how can I increase my chances of winning?

 Participate in various giveaways.
 There is no way to increase your chance because the winner is picked randomly from all the giveaway participants.
 But if you choose a giveaway with less people in it - your chances increase.